PsychicSmurf/arduino_marine_manager/README.md

 # Arduino Marine Manager
-Embedded application, running on an Arduino and using a LCD display, to help with maintenance on a coral/marine aquarium. http://www.hollywoodfishfarm.co.nz/wp-content/uploads/2015/10/marine-aquarium.jpg
+Embedded application, running on an Arduino and using a LCD display, to help with maintenance on a coral/marine aquarium.<br/>
+http://www.hollywoodfishfarm.co.nz/wp-content/uploads/2015/10/marine-aquarium.jpg

 # Basic Usage